sherlock-audit/2023-02-hats-judging/README.md

 So, this is ok, and I'll push a documentation/comments update.

+**zobront**

+Confirmed updated comments.
+This is still possible but is now clearly warned against.

+**MLON33**

+zobront added "Fix Approved" label

 # Issue M-1: Hats.uri function can be DOSed by providing large details or imageURI string or cause large gas fees